Spectrum Center Scholarships

 Chris Armstrong Scholarship

 The Armstrong Scholarship was established in 2011 by the parents of Chris Armstrong, the first openly gay student-elected president of the Michigan Student Assembly, now called the Central Student Government.
-Armstrong made national headlines in his last year of attending University of Michigan when he was publicly rebuked for his sexuality.
+Armstrong made national headlines in his last year of attending the University of Michigan when he was publicly rebuked for his sexuality.

 "We are very pleased and proud to establish a scholarship at the Spectrum Center in our son's name.
 It is our way of trying to give back a small fraction of all that the University of Michigan gave to Chris during his four years as an undergraduate,” said Cynthia Armstrong.

 "The University of Michigan was the most supportive environment for someone who was just learning who they were and to discover oneself.
 It was incredibly humbling and inspiring to see the university rally behind me and support me in a time of immense vulnerability.
 This scholarship is meant to honor that moment, a moment where the university cast aside its differences to show a commitment to value the diversity of all of its members,” said Chris Armstrong.